plackyhacker/plackyhacker.github.io/walkthrough/reaper2.md

 In this post I'm going to do something a little different.
 I am not going to post any full exploit code, and I am not going to write about the way I defeated the lab.
 I am going to write about how I would take on the lab now I know everything I have learned.
 So, this isn't going to be a walthrough you can follow, copy and paste a few things and beat the lab.
 It will act as a guide on how you can approach the lab, and write your own exploits to get `SYSTEM` access to **Reaper 2**.

 I will be showing how this can all be done **without** using the clues given in in the [wiki](https://wiki.vulnlab.com/guidance/insane/reaper2).
+I won't be going in to great detail, for example how to attach a kernel debugger.
+The intention is that you can use this walkthrough as a guide when you get stuck.
 Let's go!

 ## Initial Access